openharmony/graphic_graphic_cangjie_wrapper/README.md

 Compared with ArkTS, the following functions are not supported at the moment:

-- The rendering capabilities of the UI framework;
+- The rendering capabilities of the UI framework.
-- 2D rendering, 3D rendering and rendering engine management;
+- 2D rendering, 3D rendering and rendering engine management.
-- Related capabilities of the animation engine;
+- Related capabilities of the animation engine.
-- Ability to process image effects, rendering effects;
+- Ability to process image effects, rendering effects.
 - The display and memory management capabilities.

 For Graphic-related APIs, please refer to [ohos.graphics.color_space_manager (Color Management)](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/ArkGraphics2D/cj-apis-color_manager.md).